Trustee Council

 Carson Watkins, State of Idaho

-Carson grew up on a family farm and ranch in Emmett, Idaho where he developed his love for Idaho and its resources.
+Carson Watkins grew up on a family farm and ranch in Emmett, Idaho where he developed his love for Idaho and its resources.

 He joined the Idaho Fish and Game in 2014 as a Regional Fisheries Biologist where he worked on large lake